Fr0zen1cez/Alchemica/CUSTOM_THEME_GUIDE.md

 # 🎨 Alchemica Custom Theme Guide

-Create your own themes, cursor trails, and background animations — then share them with the community or sell them as supporter packs.
+Create your own themes, cursor trails, and background animations — then share them with the community.

 ---